10 Things You Should Never Say to a Canadian

 7. “Canadian beer sucks.”

 It’s not that we can’t take the criticism or that our taste buds are numbed by years of drinking “moose urine,” as the Americans like to call it, it’s simply that we don’t understand why a nation of light beer guzzlers think they have the right to insult Canadian beer (or German, Polish, English or Japanese beer, for that matter).
 It’s a bit like someone who grew up on cheese-in-a-can screwing up their nose at free-range, organic chèvre.
 If you don’t know how beer is supposed to taste, please keep your comments to yourself.
-Raise a toast to Canadian beer (or a Caesar, if you prefer) at one of Canada’s best brunch spots.

 9. “I disagree with your religious beliefs.”

 Argue over politics, expound your views the most underrated province, even publicly take a stance on Bieber, but never talk about religion.
 Unless, of course, you’re saying something to the effect of, “I support your right to believe what you believe.”
 Though the country is more than two-thirds Christian, religion remains an issue Canadians prefer to keep within the walls of their private homes and holy places.
 A lot of the world’s conflicts are rooted in religion and Canadians are a peace-loving people.
 It all comes down to the fact that we want to like each other.
-Maybe the best way to do that is to ignore each other’s differences.

 10. “Quebec should separate from Canada.”

 The issue of Quebec sovereignty has been a controversial topic in Canada for the last 50 years or so.
 To put it simply, a portion of the Quebec population wants the province to separate from Canada, 49.2 per cent voted in favour of separation in a 1995 referendum.
 As for the rest of the country?
 Well, they see this as a bit of a snub.
 Quebec sovereignty deals with a lot of touchy topics from cultural genocide to violent revolution.
 If you want to give the pot a good ol’ stir and insult a whack of Canadians, talk about why you think the province should become its own independent nation.
-On the other hand, you could find inspiration in the wise words of these quotable Canadians.